-After graduating from Clemson in 1941, Pearce would go on to stay very active in the Clemson community.
+After graduating from Clemson in 1941, Pearce went on to stay very active in the Clemson community.
 He used his communication skills to serve as President of the Clemson Alumni Association and Clemson Foundation Board.
-He would receive from Clemson the Distinguished Service Award, an honorary doctorate and the Clemson President’s Award.
-In 1991, he received Clemson’s highest honor, the Clemson Medallion.
+He received the Distinguished Service Award, an honorary doctorate and the Clemson President’s Award.
+In 1991, he received Clemson’s highest honor: the Clemson Medallion.

 Outside of Clemson, Pearce served as vice-chairman of the South Carolina State Development Board, President of the Rotary Club and Director of the South Carolina Chamber of Commerce.
-None of these positions could have been achieved had Mr. Pearce not mastered the skill of communication.
+Pearce attributed his success in these roles to his ability to communicate effectively.

-Mr. Pearce held a firm belief that all students should have an opportunity to become effective communicators.
-Pearce envisioned a center whose mission was to prepare students for the communication challenges they would face as professionals in their chosen disciplines.
-In 1989, he and his wife, Marnie, established the endowment for the Roy and Marnie Pearce Center for Professional Communication at Clemson University in recognition of Clemson’s contribution to his development as a communicator.
+Pearce held a firm belief that all students should have an opportunity to become effective communicators.
+He envisioned a center whose mission was to prepare students for the communication challenges they would face as professionals in their chosen disciplines.
+In 1989, he and his wife, Marnie, established the endowment for the R. Roy and Marnie Pearce Center for Professional Communication at Clemson University in recognition of Clemson’s contribution to his development as a communicator.
 In 2001, Pearce’s graduating class endowed the Class of 1941 Studio for Student Communication, which opened its doors in Daniel Hall in 2004.

-Enhancing Communication and Writing Across the Curriculum at Clemson through student-driven initiatives such as the Writing Fellows and Client Based Programs
+- Enhancing communication and Writing Across the Curriculum at Clemson through student-driven initiatives such as the Grad WAC Fellows and Client-Based Programs

-Providing a space and technology in the Class of 1941 Studio for Student Communication that allows for collaborative work
+- Providing space and technology in the Class of 1941 Studio for Student Communication that allows for collaborative work

-Offering workshops designed to improve the communication abilities and skills of students and faculty members teaching of writing and communication
+- Offering workshops designed to improve the communication abilities and skills of students and faculty members who teach writing and communication